 Anchorage designed for concrete with strength $f'c \ge 4,000$ psi for cracked condition or $f'c \ge 2,500$ psi for uncracked condition.
-The post-installed concrete anchor strength was deterined using the Hilti Profis Anchor 2.4.9 software using the ACI 318-11 Appendix D method.
+The post-installed concrete anchor strength was determined according to ACI 318-19 Chapter 17.
+Hilti Profis software was used to do the calculations.
 Tension and shear condition B assumed - no supplemental concrete reinforcement assumed.
-The anchorage was evaluated based on a 1 foot segment of base shoe and supporting concrete.
-Profis reports are attached as supplements to this report.
+The anchorage was evaluated based on a 11 13/16" segment of base shoe and supporting concrete.